Skip to content

 Local database

-XMTP creates local database files in the dbPath (default is '/') directory.
+XMTP creates local database files in the dbPath (default is './') directory.
 These files store your device identity and message history.
-To learn more, see Manage agent local database files and installations.
+Persist these files across restarts and deployments.
+Losing them means your agent will be registered as a new installation.

 Vibe coding